jansvigar/memory-game/README.md

 Node.js and NPM are required to start developing.
 Node.js can be downloaded from https://nodejs.org/en/.
 NPM comes with Node.js.

+There are other development dependencies like Webpack, Babel, AutoPrefixer and some webpack loaders and plugins

 ### Clone this repo

 ```